Transparency improves Governance

 • Risk management

-Governance is really about good management - it is not just applicable to industry sectors with high regulatory compliance requirements.
+Governance is actually about good management and is not applicable only to industry sectors with high regulatory compliance requirements.
 Configuration management supports most of these areas.

-There are more than a few people who think that Agile processes are not appropriate for situations with strong compliance requirements - we think this view is wrong!
-Indeed by increasing the transparency of our development process through appropriate use of Agile methods, we can improve governance in all areas.
+Many people believe that Agile processes are not appropriate for situations with strong compliance requirements.
+We think this view is wrong!
+Indeed, by increasing the transparency of our development process through appropriate use of Agile methods, we can improve governance in all areas.
 That said, Agile methods are not going to address all of the issues listed above.

 Rather than repeat other material, we would like to reference some other articles and pull out some linkages and highlights.

-Many organizations have found that making business intelligence tools available on people's desktops, allowing them to drill down into data, is much more powerful than producing static reports which are then circulated and that people have to wade through to find the information they need.
-Static tools lack flexibility and any changes must be developed - with all the lead time that implies.
-So we need to enable our SCM tools to make this information visible as simply and painlessly as possible.
+Many organizations have found that making business intelligence tools available on people's desktops and allowing them to drill down into data is much more powerful than producing static reports.
+These reports are often circulated and then people have to wade through to find the information they need.
+Static tools lack flexibility and any changes must be developed, including all of the lead-time.
+SCM tools should make this information visible as simply and painlessly as possible.
 Issues that come up in this area include:

-• Licensing costs for access the tool - can you produce any form of read-only material which is cheaper than full access (and also perhaps easier to use than the full tool)?
+• Licensing costs for access the tool: Can you produce any form of read-only material that is cheaper than full access and also, perhaps, easier to use than the full tool?

-• Security and access control - agile methods lean towards more access rather than less access, and
+• Security and access control: Agile methods lean toward more access rather than less access, yet the appropriate balance needs to be defined according to the needs of the organization.

 About the author